We wait, and the story of the prodigal son becomes more real.

 MUSIC HELPS

-Maybe leave space at the end to listen to this song together as a closing prayer.
+Consider leaving some time at the end of your meeting to listen to this song together as a closing prayer.

 May you, your team, your church, and your released friend all know God’s heart more deeply in this time.